Yep, we’ve done that.

 Dr. Johnson leads OpenJAUS’ focus on developing software to facilitate interoperability between robotic systems.
 He has served on the JAUS working group helping to develop a standard for communication between unmanned systems and has over 10 years of experience working on numerous ground vehicles and software frameworks using this standard.
 He also has over 15 years of experience in software development ranging from low-level embedded devices to user facing applications and high-level algorithms.
 Nicholas holds a PhD in Robotics from the University of Florida where his research focused on Simultaneous Localization, Mapping, and Object Tracking using multiple 2D Laser Scanners.
 He also holds an MS in Electrical Engineering from the University of Florida and a BS in Electrical Engineering from Howard University.

-Dr. Tom Galluzzo, Vice President
+Dr. Tom Galluzzo, Advisor

 Dr. Galluzzo is a Robotics Engineer and Vice President of OpenJAUS.
 He previously was a Senior Robotics Engineer at the National Robotics Engineering Center (NREC) at Carnegie Mellon University.
 There he worked on robotic manipulation and control as part of the DARPA ARM-S program.
 Prior to NREC, Dr. Galluzzo served as a robotics engineer for Harris Corporation Mechatronics where he led internal research projects for autonomous robotic manipulation systems and haptic robotic manipulation control systems.
 Additionally Dr. Galluzzo has led the design and development of several autonomous vehicle systems.
 He has worked with Air Force Research Laboratory (AFRL) robotics group, supporting the development of perimeter security autonomous ground vehicles.
 He competed in both the 2004 and 2005 DARPA Grand Challenge events, where he served as the lead systems integrator, navigation and controls engineer.
 In 2006 Dr. Galluzzo co-founded OpenJAUS, a leading software implementation of the Joint Architecture for Unmanned Systems (JAUS) that is used worldwide.
 He has led the development of OpenJAUS architecture and implementation, as well as advancement of the JAUS standard itself.
 Dr. Galluzzo was the document sponsor for the published JAUS Mobility Service Set (AS6009) standard.